kobotoolbox/docs/_sources/restrict_responses.md.txt

-# Restricting text responses with regular expressions
+# Restricting Text Responses With Regular Expressions

 A regular expression, or regex, is a search pattern used for matching specific characters and ranges of characters within a string.
 It is widely used to validate, search, extract, and restrict text in most programming languages.
 KoBoToolbox supports regex to control the length and character(s) during data entry to a particular question (_e.g. controlling the entry of mobile number to exactly 10 digits, controlling the entry of a valid email id etc._)